Last Updated: March 2, 2026

 Show Strategic Account Management: Demonstrate experience managing complex, high-value accounts with multiple stakeholders.

-Include Certifications: List any relevant Microsoft certifications you’ve earned (Azure Fundamentals, M365, Security).
-If you don’t have them, get Azure Fundamentals AZ-900 before applying.
+Include Certifications: List relevant Microsoft certifications (Azure Fundamentals AZ-900, M365, Security).
+If you don’t have them, get AZ-900 before applying.

 Emphasize Orchestration: Highlight examples of coordinating cross-functional teams to deliver outcomes.